gslin/twitter2facebook/README.md

     ssh -L5901:127.0.0.1:5901 server.example.com

+Once you have accessed the desktop environment, open the browser with `-profile` assignment:

+    firefox-esr -profile ~/.mozilla/firefox-esr/selenium

-Once you have accessed the desktop environment, just login Facebook, and you can `pkill Xtightvnc` to terminate VNC server.
+Then login Facebook, and you can `pkill Xtightvnc` to terminate VNC server once you complete login.

-# Workaround on Chromium

-Chromium cannot use cookies in headless mode with latest version (now it's 71), so you need the workaround to install old version, and avoid from upgrading:

-    apt-cache showpkg chromium-browser
-    sudo apt install \
-        chromium-browser=65.0.3325.181-0ubuntu1 \
-        chromium-chromedriver=65.0.3325.181-0ubuntu1 \
-        chromium-codecs-ffmpeg=65.0.3325.181-0ubuntu1
-    sudo apt-mark hold chromium-browser chromium-chromedriver chromium-codecs-ffmpeg

-Since this chromium is old, I suggest that just use it for twitter2facebook (so it will only access Facebook site), and not to use it regularly, for security reason.

 # Installation